Reubes77/NautilusSwimAcademy/README.md

   - I want to create a testimonial page to help promote the Academy through the voices of students and parents.

-  - I want to create a quarterly newsletter to showcase the various topic such as the latest swimming techniques, eating tips for swimmers, swimming competitions and upcoming swimming events as well as any social events which the Academy holds to raise funds for the school and charity.
+  - I want to create a quarterly newsletter to showcase the various topics such as the latest swimming techniques, nutrition tips for swimmers, swimming competitions and upcoming swimming events as well as any social events which the Academy holds to raise funds for the school and charity.

 ----